dcdominiak/dcdominiak.github.io/_posts/2017-11-05-udacity-aind-lessons-learned-5.md

 ### Word embeddings make all the difference

+Using a word embedding layer in the neural network increases the performance of the network.

 Inputting word tokens directly into a neural network works, but not very well.
-The reason is that the integer tokens don't have a natural ordering, e.g. "Mountain" (7657) is not greater than "drive" (2332) in any sense.
+The reason is that the integer tokens don't have a natural ordering like, say, housing prices.
+The word "Mountain" with integer token 7657 is not greater than "drive" with token 2332 in any sense.

 The next logical thing to do is use one-hot encodings of the work tokens, e.g. [0 0 0 0 1 ...
 0 0 0 ].
 But with tens or hundreds of thousands of words in the vocabulary, the weight matrix for a one-hot encoded input layer become very large and, since most of the matrix values are zero, very inefficient to compute with.